• Skip to primary navigation

 2. Wash and pat the pandan leaves dry.
 Cut them into small 1-cm lengths and add to the cream.

 3. Turn on the heat to low and let the cream heat up until you see bubbles forming around the sides.
-Turn of the heat and cover the pot with a lid.
+Turn off the heat and cover the pot with a lid.
 Let the leaves remain in the cream as it cools down slightly.

 4. Pour the warm cream along with the pandan leaves into a blender and blend the leaves until fine.